 Driving under the influence, known as DUI, can happen to anyone who drinks and then drives.
-In Delaware, it is illegal to drive if your blood alcohol content (BAC) is .10%, and while you may think you know how much you can handle, you don't.
+In Delaware, it is illegal to drive if your blood alcohol content (BAC) is .08% (or the presence of any illegal or legal drug sufficient to charge you with a DUI), and while you may think you know how much you can handle, you don't.

 The truth is how much you can drink and legally drive will be different every time you go out because how your body responds to alcohol depends on many factors.
 Variables such as the food you ate that day, how the drink is mixed, your physical activity, and the pace you consume your drinks will all affect your BAC.

 The consequences for DUI are very serious.
 And remember, drug use and driving is also covered under DUI.
 If arrested and convicted, you will lose your license, pay fines, attend educational classes, and even go to jail depending on your driving record.
 DUI has emotional, social, and financial consequences.